nixiesearch/nixiesearch/docs/docs/reference/api/search/filter.md

 }
 ```

 > A simple term filter works only with a single field and a single value.
-If you want to filter over multiple fields and multiple values, use a [boolean filter](#boolean-filters) to combine them together in single expression.
+If you want to filter over multiple fields and multiple values, use a [boolean filter](#boolean-filters) to combine them together in a single expression.

 ## Range filters

-Range filters allow defining open and closed ranges for numeric fields of types [int, long, double, float] to select documents for search:
+Range filters allow defining open and closed ranges for numeric fields of types [int, long, double, float] to pre-select documents for search:

 ```json
 {